zentrocdot/Bash/HELPFUL_INFOS.md

 ### Length of string

+<p align="justify">My preferred method is the one using the parameter expansion in following form:</p>

+    str="string length example"
+    echo ${#str}

-<p align="justify">Subsequently follows a collection of methods how the length of a string can be obtained.</p>
+<p align="justify">Subsequently follows a collection of other methods how the length of a string can be obtained.</p>

 <p align="justify">The commands <code>echo</code> and <code>printf</code> together with <code>awk</code> can be used to print the length of a string with a newline into the terminal window.</p>